 The National Criminal Intelligence System (NCIS) will be a whole of government capability, operating in a secure, national information sharing environment.
-It will support collation and sharing of criminal intelligence and information across state, territory and Commonwealth law enforcement.
+It supports collation and sharing of criminal intelligence and information across state, territory and Commonwealth law enforcement.

-NCIS will give Australia’s law enforcement and intelligence agencies the first truly national, unified picture of criminal activity and enable police and law enforcement personnel to find the information they need to keep themselves and the community safe.
+NCIS gives Australia’s law enforcement and intelligence agencies the first truly national, unified picture of criminal activity and enable police and law enforcement personnel to find the information they need to keep themselves and the community safe.

-- A secure and trusted information sharing platform across law enforcement.
+- As secure and trusted information sharing platform across law enforcement.

 - A national, unified view of law enforcement information from ACIC and law enforcement partners (including Commonwealth agencies).

 - Services to enable ACIC partners to be aware when another agency is interested in an entity or person of interest to facilitate agency collaboration and enhance community safety and officer safety.